meilisearch/documentation/learn/core_concepts/indexes.md

 In your dataset, you may decide to create synonyms for words which have the same meaning.
 To do so, **a set of synonyms can be defined for an index**.
 Even though they are different, they should be treated similarly.
 If either of the associated words is searched, the same results shall be displayed.

-Since synonyms are linked to a given index, they won't apply to any other index on the same MeiliSearch instance.
+Since synonyms are linked to a given index, they won't apply to any other index on the same Meilisearch instance.

 [Learn more about synonyms](/reference/features/synonyms.md)